Shameel17/sms/README.md

-# sms
+#coding is fun
-creating py file
+creating py file for drawing a polygon using different colours for each side.